mouseless/baked/unreleased.md

 #### Collection expressions

-Use new, simplified collection expressions where possible.
+Use new and simplified collection expressions, where possible.

 Visit [Collection expression][] for more details.

 ### `[FromServices]` in controller

-Instead of getting dependency services from the constructor in controllers, get them using `[FromServices]` attributes.
+Instead of using constructor injection, use `[FromServices]` attribute to inject dependencies in controllers.

 ```csharp
 public Entity Get([FromServices] IQueryContext<Entity> entityQuery) { }